ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 where `batch_interval` is the batch interval requested by the Collector.

+A `TimeIntervalBatchSelectorConfig.config` is consistent with `Query.config`
+for this batch mode if the batch selector's interval is within the queried time interval.
+That is, the values are consistent if:

+* The start time from the batch selector (`TimeIntervalBatchSelectorConfig.batch_interval.start`) is not before the query (`TimeIntervalQueryConfig.batch_interval`), and
+* The end time from the batch selector (`TimeIntervalBatchSelectorConfig.batch_interval.{start+duration}`) is not after the query (`TimeIntervalQueryConfig.batch_interval`).

 ### Batch Buckets {#time-interval-batch-buckets}

 Each batch bucket is identified by an `Interval` whose duration is equal to the